project-jue/jue/docs/core_world/CORE_08_Jue_World_Relationship.md

 For concurrency and other non-deterministic features, we use a deterministic abstraction in Core-World (like representing all possible traces) and then prove properties over that abstraction.

-But note: the Physics layer is deterministic, so the concurrency in Jue-World is actually implemented deterministically (by the scheduler).
+But note: the Physics-World is deterministic, so the concurrency in Jue-World is actually implemented deterministically (by the scheduler).
 Therefore, we can model concurrency in Core-World as a deterministic scheduler that interleaves threads.
 This would be complex, but possible.

-Alternatively, we can have two layers of semantics in Jue-World: a denotational semantics in Core-World for sequential parts, and an operational semantics for concurrency that is implemented in the Physics layer and is deterministic.
-Then, we don't try to model concurrency in Core-World, but we prove properties about the concurrency implementation in the Physics layer.
+Alternatively, we can have two layers of semantics in Jue-World: a denotational semantics in Core-World for sequential parts, and an operational semantics for concurrency that is implemented in the Physics-World and is deterministic.
+Then, we don't try to model concurrency in Core-World, but we prove properties about the concurrency implementation in the Physics-World.

-Given the complexity, it might be better to have Core-World as the semantics for the sequential part, and then have the Physics layer define the concurrency semantics.
-Then, the compilation from Jue to Core would handle sequential parts, and the concurrency primitives would be handled by the Physics layer.
+Given the complexity, it might be better to have Core-World as the semantics for the sequential part, and then have the Physics-World define the concurrency semantics.
+Then, the compilation from Jue to Core would handle sequential parts, and the concurrency primitives would be handled by the Physics-World.

 So, to summarize:

 Core-World is a formal semantics for the sequential, deterministic part of Jue.

-Jue-World extends this with concurrency and other features, which are implemented in the Physics layer and have their own semantics (which is deterministic but more complex).
+Jue-World extends this with concurrency and other features, which are implemented in the Physics-World and have their own semantics (which is deterministic but more complex).

-Thus, the relationship is that Core-World is the foundation of meaning for Jue, but not all of Jue's behavior is directly captured in Core-World; some is captured in the Physics layer.
+Thus, the relationship is that Core-World is the foundation of meaning for Jue, but not all of Jue's behavior is directly captured in Core-World; some is captured in the Physics-World.

 Synthesis
 Given the above, here are the answers: